Field Guide to the Deep History Coast

 Access: from East Runton gap (TG 201428) or West Runton gap (TG 185432).
 Guided Geology Walks are available in 2011 from February to October.

-This classic section and Site of Special Scientific Interest is used frequently for teaching.
+This classic section is a Site of Special Scientific Interest and is frequently used for teaching.

 The West Runton Freshwater Bed